x00tex/hackTheBox/Boxes/linux/Retired/writer/README.md

 There is a clint side filter `http://10.10.11.101/js/form-validator.js` which preventing ssrf from url in `/dashboard/stories/add`

-It is easy to bypass with brup there's only one catch, applicaiton is checking if url end with `.jpg`
+It is easy to bypass with brup there's only one catch, application is checking if url end with `.jpg`

 ![](screenshots/ssrf-in-storie.png)